 Then drop your eggs directly onto the spinach, and poach them in the steam to your taste.
 Turn off the heat and put the lid back on.
 I like them soft, but she who must be obeyed demands hers hard.

 Peel your clove of garlic, chop in roughly and scoop it onto the spinach just before adding the eggs, or with the onion if it gives you heartburn.

 The phytochemical allicin is richly found in the onion family.

-Butter your toast thickly, I never use margarine, partly because it tastes so... can't find a decent word, sorry, it tastes so S-H-one-T, and partly because I avoid trans fats like the plague; it's bad stuff.
+Butter your toast thickly, I never use margarine, partly because it tastes so... cannot find a decent word, sorry, it tastes so S-H-one-T, and partly because I avoid trans fats like the plague; it is bad stuff.